Start Date(s): 18th July 2016

 You will be assessed to show that you have achieved the skills and knowledge required by the course.
 Assessment may include written, oral or practical assessment methods.
 You will be advised in advance about the type of assessment and how it will operate.
 There is the opportunity for reassessment and appeal and you will be provided with this information upon commencement of your classes

 Skills Recognition is available for all units in this qualification.
-If you require any additional information on Skills Recognition (crediting your previous learning or life experience) please contact the Department Administrator on 9279 2470.
+If you require any additional information on Skills Recognition (crediting your previous learning or life experience) please contact us on 13 TAFE (13 8233).

 What will I study?